Dastan27/Dastan27/README.md

  I’m looking for help with OpenSource Contributions.
 Ping me, if you can guide me.
 Would be grateful.

-💬 *Ask me about :* Data Structures and Algorithms, JavaScript, React, and MongoDb.
+💬 *Ask me about :* Data Structures and Algorithms, JavaScript, React, NodeJS and MongoDb.

 🥅 *2021 Goals :* Learning new things and contribute more and more.